f5devcentral/access-labs/class1/module1/lab01.rst

 ..
 Note::  You can associate one Access Profile (which includes a per-session policy) and one per-request policy per virtual server.

+#.
+From the left menu go to **Access** --> **Profiles/Policies** --> **Access Profiles (Per-Session Policies)**

+      The per-session policy runs when a client initiates a session.
+(A per-session policy is also known as an access policy.)
+Depending on the actions you include in the access policy, it can authenticate the user and perform other actions that populate session variables with data for use throughout the session.